nanovazquez/reactjs-training/exercise-1/README.md

     ![](./assets/images/view-compiled-js.png)

-1. Now, modify the examply by replacing the entire _JS (Babel)_ section with the following code (see the result [here](https://codepen.io/nanovazquez/pen/bjBBLG).
+1. Now, modify the examply by replacing the entire _JS_ section with the following code (see the result [here](https://codepen.io/nanovazquez/pen/bjBBLG).
 Notice that we are merely moving the JSX output to a function, but we are now sending the message via _props_.

     ```js
     const Hello = ({ message }) => (